The Beginner's Guide to New Hire Reporting

 We provide new hire forms in the Client Center on our website.

-SHRM provides a handy toolkit for complying with new hire reporting requirements.
+SHRM provides a toolkit for new hire reporting compliance.

 When do you need to report a new hire?

 New hires must be reported within 20 days of their first day working for the company, although some states may choose to have a shorter time frame.
-You should always ensure your state does not have a different deadline than federal law.
+The same applies to rehires, which is any person who is re-employed and has been off your payroll for more than 60 days.
 If you're reporting electronically, SHRM says you must make two monthly transmissions between 12 and 16 days apart.

 What data do you need to report?